kristinemlarson/gnssIR_python/README.md

 of satellite 1 is stored here, so as to reduce the size of the file.

 There is also the ability to look at the results for a single satellite.
-Run gnssIR_lomb.py help to see options.
+Run gnssIR_lomb.py -h to see options.

 # Usage of quickLook Code
 The gnssIR_lomb.py code requires you have set up some instructions for analyzing your data, i.e.